Ahnaf19/hotel_transylvania/README.md

 ```
 # probably need to run at each new terminal session
-export PYTHONPATH="/path/to/hotel_transylvania"  # for linux
+export PYTHONPATH="/path/to/hotel_transylvania"  # for linux & macOS
-set PYTHONPATH=/path/to/hotel_transylvania # for window cmd
+set PYTHONPATH=/path/to/hotel_transylvania # for windows cmd
 $env:PYTHONPATH = "/path/to/hotel_transylvania" # for windows powershell
 ```